learn-co-students/SENG-LIVE-071921/phase-3/08_intro_to_sinatra/README.md

 When we're first building web applications as an API backend, our focus is on building out endpoints.
 An endpoint is a route to which requests can be sent in order to retrieve a particular response.
 When we speak about a `route` we mean a path that a user can take through your application to go from a request to a response.
 The main ideas we have to manage when building a route/endpoint for our API are these:

+> The terms route and endpoint are used interchangeably when talking about possible requests we can send to an API.

 - the HTTP verb (get, post, put, patch, or delete)
 - the path (`"/"`, `"/dogs"`, `"/walks"`)
 - the JSON that we want to send back as a response